COVID-19 Testing FAQ

 Test results are available within three hours and most patients wait in the emergency department for results.
 Laboring moms remain in a L&D room until test results are returned.

-Maui Health and Clinical Labs of Hawaii have recently acquired a Hologic Panther machine that is able to run about 1,000 tests per day.
+Maui Health and Clinical Labs of Hawaii have acquired a Hologic Panther machine that is able to run about 1,000 tests per day.
 Currently, at Maui Health, we have ample testing supplies for our employees and patients.

 Any patient that exhibits symptoms of COVID will be immediately isolated regardless of testing status - that includes asymptomatic patients that are positive.